The boyfriendo surprised me with a New Year’s trip to one of my favorite cities–Bend, Oregon–for some snowshoeing. But there was no snow!

 The mission: Find an easy backpacking trip that would be both close to home and not crowded.
 We managed to luck out with all three!

-Perrygin Lake Trail
+Pearrygin Lake Trail

 As mentioned last week, I spent ten days in beautiful Winthrop, WA dogsitting for my in-laws.
-I decided to treat all three dogs to a stroll at Perrygin Lake State Park.
+I decided to treat all three dogs to a stroll at Pearrygin Lake State Park.
 If you think a novice should be walking three dogs at once, don’t.